BitcoinDesign/Guide/guide/contribute/contribute.md

 **[Slack channel]({{ site.slack_invite_url }})**

-We use the #bitcoin-design-guide channel in the [Bitcoin Design Slack community]({{ site.slack_invite_url }}) to communicate and discuss work on guide.
-To hear what is going on, see what you can help with, or suggest new contributions please come and say hi.

 Head over to the Bitcoin [Bitcoin Design Slack community]({{ site.slack_invite_url }}) and join the #bitcoin-design-guide channel.
 If you don’t have Slack, you can [download it here](https://slack.com/intl/en-rs/downloads) or on the App Store.